 She is still at school (page 34).

 Did the original text say jeans?
 My version has text copyright 1961, this edition first published 1970, sixth impression 1975.
 What was changed for the 1970 edition?
+It looks not – it's in a digital copy I've seen of the original edition.

 Apparently after Marlon Brando in The Wild One (1953) and James Dean in Rebel Without a Cause (1955) jeans became a symbol of youth rebellion in the 1950s US, then became more acceptable during the 1960s, and became general fashion in the US in the 1970s.